alketm/fsi406/README.md

 In this session we will use the Deutsche Boerse Xetra dataset, at https://github.com/Deutsche-Boerse/dbg-pds, to demonstrate the capabilities of Kinesis, Glue, & Athena.

+## Create your S3 buckets

+1 - Create a bucket to hold your copy of data from Xetra, name it: fsi406-xetra-${user}

+2 - Create a bucket to hold an optimized copy of data from Xetra, name it: fsi406-parquet-${user}

+3 - If you've not used Athena before, create a bucket to hold Athena results, name it: s3://fsi406-athena-results-${user}

 ## Create Cloud9 Environment

 1 - Go to the Cloud9 service